Machu Picchu, Cusco, Sacred Valley, Lima, Chiclayo & Trujillo

 A handful of important cultural institutions are based in Barranco, including: the contemporary art museum MAC-Lima, a collection of Mario Testino’s photographs at Museo MATE, and a stellar collection of colonial-era art, furniture, textiles, and engravings at the Museo Pedro de Osma, a beautifully maintained house which is itself a work of art.

-This upscale shopping center is situated on a cliff overlooking the Pacific Ocean in Miraflores.
+The upscale Larcomar shopping center is situated in Miraflores on a cliff overlooking the Pacific Ocean.
 Over 80 different international and Peruvian-owned stores sell a variety of apparel, alpaca products, jewelry, and Peruvian crafts.
 Tourists and locals alike come to enjoy a meal with sweeping ocean views.
 The open-air food court is the perfect place to eat on-the-go; or choose from one of the sit-down restaurants, such as Havanna, Chili’s, Tanta, TGI Friday’s, Mangos, and Pardo’s Chicken.
-Click here for a complete listing of food establishment at Larcomar.

 Lima is a desert city, the second largest in the world after Cairo in Egypt.
 But a seaside location means that Lima also boasts a beautiful green coastline.
 To cultivate this reputation as the “Garden City,” the government has funded the development of a 6-mile stretch of parks and manicured greenery along the cliffs overlooking the Pacific.
 Weaving along the edge of the cliff is a pathway known as El Malecón.
 It is an ideal place to ride a bicycle, jog, skate, or just meander leisurely while appreciating the ocean below.
 The dozens of parks that dot El Malecón are places where locals and tourists alike go to unwind, play soccer, or practice yoga.
 Stop by Parque del Amor (Love Park), which displays an iconic statue of two lovers in deep embrace, created by artist Victor Delfín.